Investigating the Impacts of Lifestyle, Attitudes and Built Environment on Recreational Biking in a Coastal City

 The limited use of the bicycle, whether for commuting or other trips, in the United States results in few bicyclist observations within the large random transportation surveys that might be used to better understand factors associated with differential levels of bicycling including associations with racial identity.
 Moreover, specialized bicycle surveys, such as those undertaken with clubs or workplaces, often fail to include diverse racial groups.
 Prior studies on race and bicycling are limited in number and show unclear trends.
 Relationships between racial identity and bicycling may be due to socio-cultural mechanisms or simply other confounding factors, especially income.
 Compilation of eight travel surveys in this project to increase sample size was complicated by the multiple methods used to measure race and limited bicycling questions.
 The process to tabulate and obtain common race classifications is described.
 In five of the surveys, the measurement of bicycling used questions beyond commute mode and trips undertaken on the travel day.
 This improved our ability to subdivide the sample by race.
 Consistently across surveys, White and mixed-race individuals bicycled more.
 Blacks bicycled less, but other trends with respect to racial identity were limited.
 Cross regional patterns suggested other factors, such as climate and culture, had a similar effect on people of different races and that racial identity may be less important than these other factors.
 With this newly compiled large dataset, multivariate modeling can be pursued to more fully consider race with other potentially confounding factors.

-Assessing Bicyclists’ Perceived Safety, Risk, And Comfort – State off the Literature
+Assessing Bicyclists’ Perceived Safety, Risk, and Comfort: State of the Literature

 Erin Robartes, University of VirginiaShow Abstract